Nikki Blakk

-Nikki Blakk (born November 7, 1972) is an American radio DJ, who pioneered San Francisco Bay Area's rock radio station, 107.7 The Bone.
-She was the host of afternoon drive for 5 years, and was the more vibrant evening on-air personality, assistant program director, host and programmer of the station's Friday night program of heavy and extreme metal music called "The Metal Zone".
+Nikki Blakk (born November 7, 1972) is an American radio DJ, who pioneered San Francisco Bay Area's rock radio station, 107.7 The Bone as an intern in 2000, spending a collective 15 years with the station in various positions including Weekends, Afternoons, Nights and Assistant Program Director.
+Blakk was also host and programmer of the station's heavy and extreme metal specialty show called "The Metal Zone".

 Radio career

 Blakk began her career as an intern at KSAN, a precursor to 107.7 The Bone, working in promotions and marketing.
 Immediately after, she went to KNBR in San Francisco and became a production assistant, call screener and board op for the next year and a half while finishing college.